“Wear gratitude like a cloak and it will feed every corner of your life.” Rumi

 Thanks to the mystical writings of Kabir, Rumi, St. Francis of Assisi, Lama Surya Das, Thich Hnat Hahn, Hafiz, Miguel Ruiz, Rabia – and all the authors of various YogaSutra translations- and so many more: they have taught me how to change tolerance into love.

 To my family for their unconditional love, to my dear friends who are my pillars of support, and to all the people who have crossed my path and all those who walk with me daily; you are my teachers, my inspiration, in more ways than one.
 My heartfelt thanks.

-Among the many hats I wear, I currently juggle these; a yoga instructor, ESL teacher, a wife, a mother, and an eternal student.
-I am passionate about giving yoga as a gift and joyful for receiving love from peers after a soulful practice together.
+With such choicest blessings, I hope to be an eternal student of spiritual inquiry.
+I am passionate about giving yoga as a gift and joyful for receiving love after a soulful practice together.

 I celebrate my journey by making a conscious decision to contribute through this blog, creating a place where I can share and reflect, a place where people like you can visit, absorb a thought and possibly leave inspired, empowered, only to return for more.

 I look forward to seeing you on your visit to this blog and the wisdom you are willing to share via your thoughtful comments.